 A Committee member asked about the numbers interviewed, to which Mr Duller responded that it was approximately 200 in a series of localities such as care homes and hospitals.
-He added that in circumstances where people were in their own situation, HWO had taken advice to ensure that the questions were appropriate.
-Dr McWilliam reminder members that this type of report shows general 'drifts' based on soft information rather than hard evidence (given the relatively small number of responses).
+He added that in circumstances where people were in their own situation, HWO had taken advice from Health to ensure that the questions were appropriate.
+Dr McWilliam affirmed this action stating that a common problem of research was of making a judgement on the direction and flavour of comments, particularly where small numbers were involved.